Seraff/taxus/docs/basics.rst

 | To pan the tree press and hold :kbd:`Ctrl` button, then click and drag inside the tree display area.
 | To zoom the tree press and hold :kbd:`Ctrl` button, then scroll a mouse wheel inside the tree display area.

-For zooming it is also possible to click "Zoom out" and "Zoom in" buttons of the tool bar (|zoom_actions|).
+For zooming it is also possible to click "Zoom out" and "Zoom in" buttons of the toolbar (|zoom_actions|).

 .. |zoom_actions| image:: _static/img/zoom_actions.png
   :scale: 50%